 Ever feel like you're the worst person ever at managing finances?
 Think again!
-We're all guilty of overspending, ignoring our debt or even wasting money from time to time.
-In fact, there are a number of common mistakes we're all making on a regular basis.
-Do any of these sound familiar to you...?
+We're all guilty of overspending, ignoring our debt, or even wasting money from time to time.
+In fact, there are several common mistakes we are all making regularly.

-1. You don't have a monthly or weekly budget
+1. You do not have a monthly or weekly budget

 2. You bury your head in the sand